Christy Walsh (hurler)

-Christy Walsh was an Irish hurler who played with Kerry and Kilmoyley.
-He also played football with Ardfert and the Kerry Junior team during the 1980s until the 2000s.
+Christy Walsh is an Irish former hurler who played with Kerry and Kilmoyley.
+He also played football with Ardfert and the Kerry Junior team between the 1980s and the 2000s.

 Club

 Walsh had a long career with Kilmoyley.
 Despite being one of Kerry's most successful clubs, it looked as if Walsh would finish his career without a Kerry Senior Hurling Championship title.
 In 2001 Kilmoyley qualified for the final for the first time since 1988 where they faced holders Ballyheigue.
-At full time Walsh finally got his hands on a championship medal.
+At full time Walsh received his first championship medal.

-Walsh and co were back in the final again in 2002 where they faced Lixnaw in the final.
-At full time Walsh had added his second medal.
+Walsh and Kilmoyley were back in the final again in 2002 where they faced Lixnaw in the final.
+Walsh won his second medal after defeating Lixnaw.

-2003 would be another successful season for Walsh and co.
-For the second season in a row Kilmoyley and Lixnaw faced each other in the final.
-At full time Walsh had his third championship medal after a 2-10 to 1-05 win.
+2003 would be another successful season for Walsh and Kimoyley.
+For the second season in a row, Kilmoyley and Lixnaw faced each other in the final.
+Walsh had his third championship medal after a 2-10 to 1-05 win.

 In 2004 Walsh lined out in his fourth final in a row against Cauesway.
-By now he was being used as an impact sub and he made quite the impact by scoring 1-02 in a 3-15 to 2-09 win and a fourth winners medal.
+By now he was being used as an impact substitute, and he helped his team by scoring 1-02 in a 3-15 to 2-09 win and received a fourth winner's medal.

 He also lined out with Bennettsbridge in Kilkenny.

 He also played club football with Ardfert with whom he won a Kerry Junior Football Championship title in 1987.
 He also played with the St Brendan's Board divisional side.
 He was captain of the side who qualified for the 1992 Kerry Senior Football Championship final but lost out to Mid Kerry.